angkiki/telebot/README.md

 # Angkiki's Telebot

 ### TODO:
 * Set up DB for handling chat_id & current command
+* chats table should have many users(with usernames)